KarlHegbloom/zotero-texmacs-integration/README.md

       * It is still not working quite right...
 But is fairly useable now.
 It is very quick!

+      * UPDATE: The following is not right.
+It was very slow and did not accept typing fast enough, but now that I try to get timings, it is fast.
+Something else caused the slowdown, not this scheme program:
-      * This seemed faster at first, but I think that it's getting called way too often, like every time I type anything, and so it's actually slowing the editor down even more than the previous version did.
+        (This seemed faster at first, but I think that it's getting called way too often, like every time I type anything, and so it's actually slowing the editor down even more than the previous version did.
 How can I make it faster, or make it only happen when